Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the province, there are 995 boats and ships with nearly 3,000 workers engaged in maritime activities; over 1,200 workers tending clam beds; over 1,600 workers involved in coastal aquaculture; and nearly 8,000 households with over 19,000 people living in vulnerable houses.
 By the morning of September 7th, all boats, ships, and workers at sea had moved to safe shelters; workers in clam watchtowers and aquaculture ponds inside and outside the dikes had been evacuated to safe locations.
 At 37 critical points of dikes, embankments, and sluices in the province, including 8 critical points on river mouth and coastal dikes, protection plans have been drawn up, approved, and assigned to local authorities to proactively prepare personnel, materials, and equipment according to the "four on-the-spot" principle, ready to deploy and handle any situation when ordered or when an incident occurs.

-Concluding the meeting, Deputy Prime Minister Tran Hong Ha acknowledged the efforts of ministries, branches and localities in implementing solutions to respond to storm No. 3.
+Concluding the meeting, Deputy Prime Minister Tran Hong Ha acknowledged the efforts of ministries, sectors, and localities in implementing solutions to respond to Typhoon No. 3.

-Emphasizing that storm No. 3 is very strong, with a large area of influence.
-After entering the Quang Ninh - Hai Phong sea area, the storm level remains the same.
-The Deputy Prime Minister requested ministries, branches and localities to continue to maintain vigilance and high concentration; closely monitor and promptly handle vulnerable sea and river dykes.
-If necessary, immediately report to the Forward Command Center to mobilize additional forces for support.
+Emphasizing that Typhoon No. 3 is very strong and has a large affected area, and that its intensity remains unchanged after entering the sea area of Quang Ninh - Hai Phong, the Deputy Prime Minister requested that ministries, sectors, and localities continue to maintain vigilance and focus intensely; closely monitor and promptly handle vulnerable sea and river dikes, and if necessary, immediately report to the Forward Command Center to mobilize additional forces for support.

 Coastal localities must maintain road closures and minimize people leaving their homes after 8 PM to reduce health and life-threatening damage caused by falling trees and the collapse of small buildings.
 Regional meteorological and hydrological agencies and stations must effectively warn of the risk of flash floods and landslides to every village and hamlet in mountainous areas with rugged terrain and steep slopes.